MicrosoftDocs/visualstudio-docs/docs/ide/dotfuscator/install.md

 ::: moniker-end

-You can then install Dotfuscator Community as an individual component of Visual Studio 2019:
+You can then install Dotfuscator Community as an individual component of Visual Studio:

 1. Select the **Individual components** tab.
 2. Under *Code tools*, check the *PreEmptive Protection - Dotfuscator* item.<br/> <br/> ![Individual components](media/install_individually_12.png) <br/> <br/>